Iran targets commercial ships, Dubai airport and oil facilities as concerns grow over global energy

 Meanwhile, the commodity-tracking firm Kpler said Iran has restarted crude exports through its Jask oil terminal on the Gulf of Oman.
 A tanker loaded roughly 2 million barrels at Jask on March 7, it said.

-In addition to the more than 500 killed in Lebanon, Iran has said that more than 1,300 people have been killed there and Israel has reported 12 people dead.
+In addition to the 570 killed in Lebanon, Iran has said that more than 1,300 people have been killed there and Israel has reported 12 people dead.

 The U.S. has lost seven soldiers while another eight have suffered severe injuries.

-Many foreign nationals have been getting out of the Persian Gulf region since the war began, including over 45,000 U.K. citizens, the British Foreign Office said.
-Some 40,000 people returned to the United States, according to the State Department.

 Magdy reported from Cairo, and Rising from Bangkok.
-Associated Press writers Sally Abou AIJoud in Beirut, Giovanna Dell’Orto in Miami, Julie Watson in San Diego, and Edith M. Lederer at the United Nations contributed to this story.
+Associated Press writers Sally Abou AIJoud in Beirut, Giovanna Dell’Orto in Miami, Jamey Keaten in Geneva, Jintamas Saksornchai in Bangkok, Kirsten Grieshaber in Berlin and Edith M. Lederer at the United Nations contributed to this story.

-Note: This story has been corrected to fix an earlier misspelling of Mojtaba Khamenei's first name.